xullnn/ls_pull_over_push/170/readme.md

 Templates (or view templates) are files that contain text that will be converted into HTML before being sent to a user's browser in a response.
 There are a lot of different templating languages, and they all provide different ways to define what HTML to generate and how to embed dynamic values.

-53. Rack's basic idea can be described by using the code below:
+53. (Optional)Rack's basic idea can be described by using the code below:

 ```ruby
 def run_the_stack(middlewares, app, env)